9 notes

 Microsoft Entra ID, Conditional Access, MFA, passkeys, privileged access and break-glass design - the controls that decide whether real attacks land.

-Microsoft Intune, Autopilot, endpoint privilege management and the policy conflicts that keep half-deployed device estates from working.
+Endpoint privilege management, Autopilot, device compliance, and the policy conflicts that keep half-deployed device estates from working.

 Microsoft Defender, DLP, sensitivity labels, external sharing, mail security, governance and the operating habits that turn a licensed tenant into a controlled one.